SiposCristina/GearGenerator.com_automation_code/README.md

 <br>
 By capturing the screenshots of the generated results, enables a detailed assay of specific fields’ behavior.
 The tester evaluates the screenshots to identify any discrepancies, bugs, or areas that can be improved in the gear generator application.
 <br>
-The automated assay, throughout the screenshots, assists the tester to identify:
+The automated assay, throughout the screenshots, assists the tester to identify:<br>
-•	Whether the fields handle valid and invalid inputs as expected
+•	Whether the fields handle valid and invalid inputs as expected<br>
-•	How the input fields directly impact the generated gears
+•	How the input fields directly impact the generated gears<br>
-•	The correctness of interaction between the gears
+•	The correctness of interaction between the gears<br>
-•	The accurate representation of mathematical relationships among the fields
+•	The accurate representation of mathematical relationships among the fields<br>
 </p>
 <br>
 <h3>Test Results</h3> <p> The application appears to be stable and functional.
 The interface is intuitive and easy to navigate.<br>